 Fine-scale details and lettering must be large enough to be clearly legible (ideally 1.5-3 mm in height) after the whole diagram has been reduced to one column width.
 Atom site labels in crystallographic diagrams should not contain parentheses and should match labels used in the atom site lists and text.
 The labels should not overlap or touch ellipsoids or bonds.
-Descriptive matter should be placed in the legend.
-Packing diagrams must show the cell-axis directions (labelled a, b, c) and the cell origin (labelled O), but should normally exclude H-atom sites, unless these are involved in hydrogen bonding.
+Descriptive matter should be placed in the caption.
+Packing diagrams must show the cell-axis directions (labelled a, b, c) and the cell origin (labelled O).

 4.6.
-Numbering and legends
+Numbering and figure captions

 Diagrams should be numbered in a single series in the order in which they are referred to in the text.
-A list of the legends ('figure captions') should be included in \publ\section\figure\ captions.
-Legends of labelled displacement ellipsoid plots must state the probability limit used.
+A list of the figure captions should be included in \publ\section\figure\captions.
+Captions of labelled displacement ellipsoid plots must state the probability limit used.
 If H atoms are shown by small spheres of an arbitrary size, this need not be stated in the caption.
+Symmetry-related atoms should be marked by additional symbols or letters (see §5.1) and the figure caption should indicate to what symmetry operations these additional items in the atom labels refer.